Skip to main content

 What inspired you to join Teach For America?

 I grew up in a family of educators, including my father who was the principal at our local high school.
 My siblings and I spent countless days as kids palling around the high school and hanging out in classrooms with teachers.
 Therefore, despite studying business, education was always something familiar to me and teaching was a profession I always admired.
 Some of my mentors at Notre Dame joined TFA after college, and after meeting other TFA corps members and alums, I knew it was a community I wanted to join after graduation.
-Through the corps, I taught 7th grade math at KIPP Bayview Academy in San Francisco.
+Through the corps, I taught 7th-grade math at KIPP Bayview Academy in San Francisco.
 In my second year of teaching, I also served as Dean of 7th grade.

-Favorite memory from the classroom?
+What's your favorite memory from the classroom?

 What do you appreciate about the TFA community?